-Iran's business environment is rated 41.5 out of 100 in Q215, unchanged from the previous quarter according to BMI's Risk/Reward Index.
-Due to reappraisals of the scores of other countries, Iran's position in the regional rankings declined two places in the regional rankings to 16th out of 30 countries in the Middle East and Africa in Q215.
-Its overall score is below the regional average of 42.5.
-Generally speaking, Iran benefits from a large and growing population and relatively widespread access to healthcare services.
-However, its regulatory regime - including intellectual property (IP) rights, political and economic situation - is highly questionable.
-Consequently, the country performs above the regional average for potential rewards and below the regional average in terms of risk.
+Iran's business environment is rated 33.1 out of 100 in Q315, down from 41.5 in the previous quarter, according to BMI's Risk/Reward Index.
+Iran's position in the regional rankings declined two places in the regional rankings to 23rd out of 30 countries in the Middle East and Africa in Q315.
+Its overall score is considerably below the regional average of 41.7.
+Generally speaking, Iran benefits from a large and growing population, and relatively widespread access to healthcare services.
+However, its regulatory regime - including intellectual property rights and economic situation - is highly questionable.
+Consequently, the country performs below the regional average in terms of risk despite improvements in the political situation.